mahmoudimus/ac/docs/public/resources/faqs-for-p2-developers.md

 that are the core components of Atlassian Connect.
 We recognize that making use of these will make our add-ons more decoupled and help increase the value of the platform for everyone.
 However, some Atlassian add-ons will continue to run in-process in OnDemand and on-premises.

-### How does Atlassian Connect relate to Application Links or UAL?
-Atlassian Connect uses Application Links to store the relationship between the Atlassian application and the external add-on which includes authentication information.
-This means that an Atlassian Connect add-on appears as a regular Application Link when viewed through the Application Links administration UI.
-Atlassian Connect can allow third-parties to provide a "one-click" user experience for customers that want to enable the integration.